Have you Been Charged with Criminal Damage to Property in the 2nd Degree?

 Penalty for Criminal Damage to Property in the Second Degree in Georgia

 The punishment for criminal damage to property in the 2nd-degree will be a prison term between one and five years.
+It will also be a felony conviction.

 The damage did not exceed $500: Evidence that the damage was less than $500 would negate a charge of criminal damage to property.
 The defendant could still be charged with another crime, but it could not be criminal damage to property.